Jimmy Hudson: Fictional character biography

-During the "Venom War" storyline, it is revealed that Jimmy has gone to live in the underground city of Monster Metropolis, thinking he’s a monster, where he is watched over by Dr. Michael Morbius.
-When by an army of Zombiotes created by Meridius begin spreading across the city of Manhattan taking over both the living and the dead, Deadpool travels to Monster Metropolis, seeking Jimmy's help against the horde of symbiotes.
-After successfully taking out the Zombiotes that were attacking Monster Metropolis, the group took the fight to the surface after Deadpool convinced the Legion of Monsters to fight for the people that lived above them.
-In the heat of battle, Jimmy's own hatred for himself as a monster made him go on a berserk rampage against friend and foe alike, needing to be restrained by his allies before he could attack civilians.
-Jimmy eventually calmed down and continued to fight, saving the people of Manhattan for the time being.
-Just as he got worried that his rage would take over soon, the Time Variance Authority showed up to arrest him as this was Deadpool's plan all along.
-Hudson voluntarily gave himself up while Silence tried to protect him, being taken away by the TVA while the real fight wasn't over yet.
-As Deadpool mentioned this, Mobius M. Mobius apologized to Deadpool and stated that this was not his department.
+During the "Venom War" storyline, it is revealed that Jimmy has gone to live in the underground city of Monster Metropolis, believing himself to be a monster.
+When Zombiotes attack Manhattan, Deadpool travels to Monster Metropolis, seeking Jimmy's help against the horde of symbiotes.
+After successfully taking out the Zombiotes, the group take the fight to the surface after Deadpool convinces the Legion of Monsters to help.
+In the heat of battle, Jimmy's own hatred for himself as a monster makes him go on a berserk rampage against friend and foe alike, needing to be restrained by his allies before he can attack civilians.
+Jimmy eventually calms down and continues to fight, saving the people of Manhattan.
+The Time Variance Authority arrive to arrest Jimmy, as he is from another universe.

 Powers and abilities

-Jimmy's mutant powers are similar to those of his father, the Ultimate Wolverine.
+Jimmy's mutant powers are similar to those of his father, Wolverine.
 For instance, he possesses an accelerating healing factor that allows him to regenerate damaged or destroyed tissue in a relatively brief period of time.
 While the full extent of his healing factor is unknown, it is possible Jimmy can withstand various wounds, diseases, drugs, and toxins.
-In addition, his healing factor makes him extremely resistant to telepathic assault, probing, and mindwipes from the likes of powerful telepaths like Jean Grey and Miss Sinister.
+In addition, his healing factor makes him extremely resistant to psychic attacks.

-He also has his father's retractable bone claws that are housed within his forearms.
-Although he lacks his father's adamantium-laced skeleton and claws, he has the ability coat them in organic steel, similar to Colossus's mutant ability.
-While the durability of his claws has yet to be determined, they have proven to be strong enough to seriously damage the savagely-powerful Wendigo and withstand Cyclops's optic blasts.
+Jimmy has retractable bone claws in his forearms.
+Although he lacks his father's adamantium-laced skeleton and claws, he has the ability to coat his claws in organic steel.

 During the Poison's multiverse invasion of Earth, Jimmy was assimilated by one of the creatures, but seems to have gained control over it as a result of the Hive Queen's death.
 Jimmy's Poison greatly boosted his natural mutant abilities while possessing other abilities such as wall-crawling, organic webbing generation, and shapeshifting.